artisin/gulpFast/README.md

-Go Fast - A Gulp Build Tool
+Go Fast - A Gulp Build Tool (Jade, Stylus[_with the all the goods_], PostCss, Webpack, Babel, Karma, BrowserSync)
 ============
 [![Build Status](https://travis-ci.org/artisin/goFast.svg?branch=master)](https://travis-ci.org/artisin/goFast)
 [![Dependency Status](https://gemnasium.com/artisin/goFast.svg)](https://gemnasium.com/artisin/goFast)
 ###Description
 This is a tailored build tool for front end development designed for speed and efficiency.
-I am still working on these docs, so hold on a min if that is what you are looking for.
+I am still working on these docs, so hold on a minute if that is what you are looking for.

 ###Usage
 _Note: This should all be pretty straight forward.
-If your confused on you might want to take a look at a beginner friendly build tool such as [Brunch](brunch.io)_
+If your ultra confused on what is going on you might want to take a look at a beginner friendly option such as [Brunch](brunch.io)_
 ####Install Dependencies
 ```
 npm install